TheGuildQuest/Guildintern/README.md

   {"key":"ct0","value":"your_ct0_again","domain":".x.com"}
 ]'

+2. In .env under Twitter configurations is where all of the posting intervals, search intervals, and small adjustments can be made

-2. This is what character file Eliza will use to run the bot: packages\core\src\defaultCharacter.ts
+3. This is what character file Eliza will use to run the bot: packages\core\src\defaultCharacter.ts

-3. Currently we have created 2 characters to test out.
+4. Currently we have created 2 characters to test out.
 The first is defaultCharacter.ts, and the second is defaultCharacter2.ts .
 To try the second one, just rename the file to defaultCharacter.ts and run it normally.